-Karen Ordahl Kupperman’s scholarship focuses on the Atlantic world in the sixteenth and seventeenth centuries.
+Karen Ordahl Kupperman's scholarship focuses on the Atlantic world in the sixteenth and seventeenth centuries.
 Her current work is on children as cultural go-betweens in early English colonization.
 Her recent publications include Pocahontas and the English Boys: Caught between Cultures in Early Virginia (2019) and an edition of Henry Spelman's Relation of Virginia (2019) from the original manuscript.
-She has also published The Atlantic in World History (2012), an edition of Richard Ligon’s True and Exact History of the Island of Barbados (2011), and a new edition of Major Problems in American Colonial History (3rd edition, 2011).
-Among her earlier works, Indians and English: Facing Off in Early America (2000) won the American Historical Association’s Prize in Atlantic History and Providence Island, 1630-1641: The Other Puritan Colony (1993) won the American Historical Association's Albert J. Beveridge Award.
+She has also published The Atlantic in World History (2012), an edition of Richard Ligon's True and Exact History of the Island of Barbados (2011), and a new edition of Major Problems in American Colonial History (3rd edition, 2011).
+Among her earlier works, Indians and English: Facing Off in Early America (2000) won the American Historical Association's Prize in Atlantic History and Providence Island, 1630-1641: The Other Puritan Colony (1993) won the American Historical Association's Albert J. Beveridge Award.

 - Language is Power in the Early Colonies

 - Pocahontas and the English Boys: Fluid Identities in Early Virginia

 - Music as a Mode of Communication in Cross-cultural Encounters